circleci/circleci-docs/jekyll/_cci2/language-ruby.md

     executor: default # use the `default` declared executor above.
     steps:
       - checkout # get our code from our VCS
-      # A sample step that checks which versio nof bundler we are using.
+      # A sample step that checks which version of bundler we are using.
       - run:
           name: Which bundler?
           command: bundle -v